Naveed-91/Solution-Architect/README.md

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud. (cloud which available to the general public is called public cloud )
 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
-- Multi-Cloud: using more than 1 public cloud in one deployment.
+- Multi-Cloud: using more than 1 public cloud in one deployment or in a single system.
 - Hybrid Cloud: using public and private clouds in one environment
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.